 The school initially offered an innovative Master of Divinity (M. Div.) degree to those who planned to become pastors and a Master of Theological Studies (M.T.S.) degree for those who eventually hoped to become theological professors.
 In 2009, the seminary sought and won approval from ATS to offer the Master of Christian Leadership (M.C.L.) degree, designed to help people prepare to become youth ministers, children’s ministers, directors of women’s ministries, and leaders of other ministries outside the local church.
 Through the years, programs were also developed providing for Graduate Certificates in Theological Studies, Leadership Studies, Theology and Public Life, Spiritual Formation, Justice Formation (Fall 2020), and Theology and the Arts (Fall 2020).

-The biggest upheaval in Leland’s young life came in 2009 when the host church, the Church at Clarendon, launched a massive rebuilding campaign.
+In 2009, the host church, the Church at Clarendon, launched a massive and innovative rebuilding campaign that provided affordable housing in an apartment building built above the church.
 This initiative caused Leland to move into temporary quarters at the Baptist World Alliance building in Falls Church.
-Leland’s offices and library were quartered at BWA from 2009-2011, while classes were held across the street at Columbia Baptist Church.
-In 2011 Leland returned to Clarendon, signing a 15-year lease to return to the second floor of the Church at Clarendon educational building.
-In 2012, Leland was awarded a 10-year reaccreditation by the Association of Theological Schools, highlighting the school’s academic and institutional progress.
+Leland’s offices and library were housed at the BWA from 2009-2011, while classes were held across the street at Columbia Baptist Church.
+In 2011, Leland returned to Clarendon, signing a 15-year lease to return to the second floor of the Church at Clarendon educational building.
+In 2012, Leland was awarded a 10-year reaccreditation by ATS, highlighting the school’s academic and institutional progress.